-Wikipedia defines water shortage/scarcity as,
+Wikipedia defines water shortage as,

 “Water scarcity is the lack of sufficient available water resources to meet water needs within a region.
 It affects every continent and around 2.8 billion people around the world at least one month out of every year.
 More than 1.2 billion people lack access to clean drinking water.
 Water scarcity involves water stress, water shortage or deficits, and water crisis.“

 We all know that about 70% of the Earth is covered with water.
 Only 2.5-3% of this water is fresh.
-Rest of the water is salty and ocean-based.
+The rest of the water is salty and ocean-based.
 Of that 3% freshwater, two-thirds of that is trapped in glaciers and snowfields and is not available for our use.
 The rest one-thirds of that freshwater is available for human consumption and to feed the entire population on this planet.
-As a result, freshwater – the water that we drink, take bath is rare and makes up a very small fraction of all water on the planet.
+As a result, freshwater – the water that we drink, take a bath is rare and makes up a very small fraction of all water on the planet.

 The global problem of water shortages needs to be highlighted and re-emphasized over and over again until such time that everyone is fully aware of this and does their part to responsibly save water, even in areas where it is perceived that there are already sufficient supplies of water.
 To further the cause of this awareness, this short but extensive article provides readers with an informative but easy to understand explanation of what water shortage entails.

 It begins by describing what is meant by water shortage.
 It then moves on to highlight the critical causes of this.
 Following that, to highlight the need to move towards conserving water, it features some of the effects and severe consequences of water shortages.
 Ending the article on a positive note, solutions to addressing these shortfalls are highlighted.
 The structure of this note is more informational than anything else.

 Some of the Main Causes of Water Shortage

-Environmentalists and small-scale activists these days have field days naming global warming and climate change as the root cause for the world’s water shortages.
+Environmentalists and small-scale activists these days have field days naming global warming and climate change as the root cause of the world’s water shortages.
 But this analogy is not entirely correct.
 What also needs to be examined is what is causing global warming and the current climate crisis today.
 This next list highlights the main causes of water shortages around the globe.

-- Excess and unnecessary demands outstrip available and scarce resources
+- Excess and unnecessary demands outstrip available and scarce resources.

-- Economic scarcity caused by poor or lack of management of existing water resources
+- Economic scarcity caused by poor or lack of management of existing water resources.

-- Uneven distribution of water resources – regions that have excess supplies do not divert resources to areas where it is needed more
+- Uneven distribution of water resources – regions that have excess supplies do not divert resources to areas where it is needed more.

-- Aquifers over-pumped and not re-charging quickly enough
+- Aquifers over-pumped and not re-charging quickly enough.

-- Pollution remains one of the biggest problems in which governments don’t do nearly enough to penalize industrial use companies that illegally dump chemicals and oils into stressed water systems
+- Pollution remains one of the biggest problems in which governments don’t do nearly enough to penalize industrial use companies that illegally dump chemicals and oils into stressed water systems.

-- Fair access to land presents challenges of conflict where many people are restricted or denied access to land, whether privately or government owned, and on which precious water resources may be found
+- Fair access to land presents challenges of conflict where many people are restricted or denied access to land, whether privately or government-owned, and on which precious water resources may be found.

 - The challenge of distance remains acute in some parts of the world where regions have historically experienced dry climates and have had to rely on neighboring countries to supply them.